 On August 1, 2019, California Public Utilities Commission (CPUC) Decision 19-08-009 directed CPUC staff to issue technical guidelines for fuel substitution measures, including, but not limited to, guidance on the calculation of source energy savings and environmental offsets for fuel substitution measures.

-The purpose of this document is to provide guidance on the methods and procedures used analyze and approve fuel substitution energy efficiency measures supported by the CPUC-authorized energy efficiency (EE) portfolios.
+The purpose of this document is to provide guidance on the methods and procedures used to analyze and approve fuel substitution energy efficiency measures supported by the CPUC-authorized energy efficiency (EE) portfolios.
 This guidance document outlines how users must a) determine a fuel substitution measure baseline, b) prove a fuel substitution measure passes the fuel substitution test, c) calculate the cost effectiveness of a fuel substitution measure, and d) report energy savings and goal reductions.
 This document is available online on the CPUC’s website and may be updated periodically as needed.

 CPUC Policy Background